vermosen/dtccClient/README.md

 The parsing engine is based on Boost::spirit.

-I aim at adapting the boost::asio engine from the aleitha project, so a multi-threaded engine can be used for the intraday retrieval service.
+I aim at adapting the boost::asio engine from the aleitha project, so a multi-threaded engine can be used for the intraday retrieval service (although curl may be sufficient for our need).